AlmetovKamil/InnoKidsDistance/README.md

 ## Tech Stack
 - Backend Framework: Python with Django and Django Rest Framework
 - Database: PostgreSQL with PostGIS
-- OSM Data Processing: osm2pgsql
+- OSM Data Processing: osm2pgsql, osmium
-- Geospatial Libraries: GeoDjango, GDAL, GeoPandas
+- Geospatial Libraries: GeoDjango, GDAL

 ## How It Works
 1. OSM data is downloaded in .pbf format and imported into PostGIS.